 We started offering Zambian coffee in a different era: The 2000 crop ranged from unremarkable estate coffees to very poor quality generic stocklots of peaberry and flatbean.
 These were widely available, and I thought they were all very poor in the cup.
 It is sad to know that these low quality lots are ruining a good origin's reputation, and that some "specialty" roaster somewhere is buying this stuff and selling it as "good" coffee.

 The 2001 crop was a mixed bag, but we found an excellent coffee from the Isanya Estate - very potent and perhaps not for every palate due to distinct wild notes in the cup.
 In 2003 we thought the Lupili was quite nice, but the following year it was flat as cardboard.
 In 2006, we found again a fine cup, with that balanced character we appreciated in the past.
+(In fact 2006 was a peak year for Zambian coffee exports in terms of volume, and it has plummeted since then).
 Even from the exact same farm, you can expect these variations from crop to crop, year to year.
 Since that time we have found little to get excited about though.
 But we remain hopeful.